-- 66. The actual event of assembling for worship, teaching, prayer, preaching and communal gathering is where God has promised to send his Holy Spirit in a way that is distinct from reading a sermon, listening to a recording, or watching a livestream.
-Matt.
-18:20, Acts 2:40-47 (KJV).
-Although those things can be good and beneficial, they are not what we as Christians are commanded by God to do. - 67.
-Preaching, as a Spirit-filled event is at the heart of Rev. Landow' worship, but the Governor's mandate meddled in how ministers may preach by dictating the length of services and requiring Rev. Landow to turn his back to his congregation and preach to the back wall of the church sanctuary. - 68.
-In addition to interfering with the free exercise of religious worship, the Governor's Orders which imposed a limit of just one hour for the complete religious service, gave preference to certain types of denominations and churches over others by giving preference to certain "modes of worship" in violation of Art.

-- I, § 1.
+- 58. The actual event of assembling for worship, teaching, prayer, preaching and communal gathering is where God has promised to send his Holy Spirit in a way that is distinct from reading a sermon, listening to a recording, or watching a livestream.
+(Matt.
+18:20, Acts 2:40-47 KJV).
+Although those things can be good and beneficial, they are not what we as Christians are commanded by God to do. - 59.
+Preaching, as a Spirit-filled event is at the heart of Pastor Hines' worship, but the Governor's mandate meddled in how ministers may preach by dictating the length of services and requiring Pastor Hines to turn his back to his congregation and preach to the back wall of the church sanctuary. - 60.
+In addition to interfering with the free exercise of religious worship, the Governor's Orders limiting to just one hour for the complete religious service, give preference to certain types of denominations and churches over others by giving preference to certain "modes of worship" in violation of Art.
+I, § 1.
 Many of his Orders were more easily adopted by some Christian traditions over others.
 For example, the mandates limit services to one hour.
-In some traditions, sermons regularly run 30 to 45 minutes, and it is more common for ministers to write out their sermons.
+In some traditions sermons regularly run 30 to 45 minutes, and it is more common for ministers to write out their sermons.
 But as stated in other traditions, "it takes us an hour to get started to preach!"
-The mandates show a marked favoring of one form of worship and make others liable to criminal prosecution, all while a performing arts concert was not limited to one hour. - 69.
-This was meddling at the very heart of Christian worship which is forbidden by Article I because it was dictating certain "modes of worship" By keeping people away from the preaching of the word of God under the threat of criminal penalty, the Defendant again denied protected religious freedom.
+The mandates show a marked favoring of one form of worship and make others liable to criminal prosecution, all while a performing arts concert was not limited to one hour.

+61. This limit on preaching was meddling at the very heart of Christian worship forbidden by Article I because it was dictating certain "modes of worship."

-4. Singing
+3. Singing